Gustrigos/Antivirus-COVID19-API/README.md

 1) John Hopkins University CSSE (JHU CSSE): timeseries data that tracks confirmed,recovered, and diseased cases of COVID-19.
 - The data is directly fetched raw from JHU's repository: https://github.com/CSSEGISandData/COVID-19.
-2) Refinitiv (Thomson Reuters Eikon): news headlines and news articles for COVID-19.
+2) Refinitiv (Thomson Reuters Eikon): news headlines and news articles for COVID-19 from Eikon's API.
-3) Twitter: tweets from a selected number of users as an alternative source of news for COVID-19.
+3) Twitter: tweets from a selected number of users as an alternative source of news for COVID-19 from Twitter's API.

 ## Collaboration with Git
 To collaborate in this project, first clone the following URL: https://github.com/Gustrigos/Antivirus.git.